 Our vision and focus on innovation have fueled our growth and enabled us to deliver our products and services.
 We allocate a substantial portion of our operating expenses to research and development, including upgrading our infrastructure, improving our cloud technology and developing new products and solutions.
-We incurred RMB399.2 million, RMB440.5 million and RMB595.2 million (US\$85.5 million) of research and development expenses in 2017, 2018 and 2019, respectively.
+We incurred RMB399.2 million, RMB440.5 million, RMB595.2 million (US\$84.2 million), RMB267.8 million and RMB426.5 million (US\$60.4 million) of research and development expenses in 2017, 2018, 2019 and the six months ended June 30, 2019 and 2020, respectively.

 Our leadership in technology is built by our highly innovative and dedicated research and development staff.
-We had a team of approximately 1,150 engineers, researchers, programmers and computer and data scientists as of December 31, 2019, approximately 26% of whom hold a master's degree or above.
+We had a team of approximately 1,227 engineers, researchers, programmers and computer and data scientists as of June 30, 2020, approximately 26% of whom hold a master's degree or above.
 We encourage different points of view to lead us to find inspiration and improve our products and solutions.